-Today I would like to talk to you about ten things.
-Ten different ways that you can eat healthier right now.
-So if you’re at a point in your life where you want to try a particular diet or to eat healthier, that’s great!
-But aren’t ready to start quite yet… here are ten things that you can do right now.
+Today I would like to talk to you about ten different things that you can do to eat healthier right now.
+If you’re at a point in your life where you want to try a particular diet or to eat healthier, that’s great!
+But maybe you aren’t ready to start quite yet; here are ten simple things that you can do right now, starting today.

 1. Drink More Water

 The first one, the biggest one, is to drink more water.
 I can’t stress enough how much hydration affects our body.
 It helps our metabolism.
 It helps our mind.
 And, believe it or not, it also helps cravings.
 Sometimes we crave certain foods because we’re actually dehydrated.
 So just increasing your water intake by even a glass or two a day can be really huge progress.

 Number two is to get really good sleep.
 Sleep affects everything in our body.
 It affects our mood and cravings and it affects our metabolism as well.
 One thing I try to do in my life is to go to bed a little bit earlier than I’m actually ready to go to bed.
 That gives me better sleep.
 When I have better sleep, everything in my body, including my mind, work better.
 Read more here about how hypnotherapy can help you sleep better.

 Number three is a really simple one.
 Don’t eat after 7:00 p.m.
 If you go to bed, say, at 10/10:30, that’s going to give your body two to three hours to really digest your food.
 You don’t want to take digestion into sleep because that can really slow things down and can also slow down the healing in your body that takes place at night during sleep.
 So don’t eat after 7:00 p.m.

 4. Eat More Whole Foods